 Is it really popular?

 I steer clear of the ‘it’ bag of the season.
 If I’m shopping for an everyday bag that’s going to be carrying everything from my essentials to my laptop then I make sure that I opt for something that’s a signature item for the brand but not ubiquitous.
 I don’t like having a designer bag that everyone has because I feel they go in and out of fashion just as quickly as they come in.
-Plus you don’t want people being able to immediately identify that your bag is from a 2014 collection!
+Plus you don’t want people being able to immediately identify that your bag is from a certain year’s collection.
 To combat this I always ask the shop assistant if it’s a style they intend to do again so it’s not so identifiable to a particular year.

 Finding a unique style

 I’m the complete opposite in my approach to evening bags and shoes.
 If I’m buying something special like a clutch I like to make sure they’re not making further runs of it because I want it to be a one-off.
 The same rule applies when I’m shopping for statement heels.
 I want them to be quite unique so I don’t want them coming back season after season.

 Researching what’s out there

 I used to do a lot of shopping whenever I went on an overseas trip but these days that’s impossible as a mum, especially now with two little girls to entertain.
 So most of my designer purchases are made online these days.
 I always make sure to visit various websites such as Net-a-Porter, Nordstrom and Matches Fashion to see what’s available.
 One way I make sure I’m only getting up to the minute releases is to click on the ‘What’s New’ section when I’m browsing websites.
 That way I’ll only be seeing current stock.